Wondering if Orthorexia a real eating disorder or just a cop out for eating unhealthy and being lazy?

 It all takes baby steps.
 Change is Good!"

-Anyways, you should go watch the other video about what's your set point weight, and I talk about it there.
+Anyways, you should go watch this video on my YouTube about what's your set point weight, and I talk about it there.

 P.S.
 I’m hosting a free masterclass specifically for people who want to stop feeling obsessed around food and truly heal their metabolism and you’re invited!
 Click here to sign up.